 - The mechanical power that does not convert into electric energy is called loss power.

-- The power flow diagram of the synchronous generator is described below.
+- The power flow diagram of synchronous generators is described below.

-- The power provided by the prime mover to generator is.
+- In the power flow diagram of a synchronous generator, The power provided by the prime mover to the generator is.

 Pin = Tappwm

-- Whereas, this input power converted to the electricity is given here.
+- Whereas, this input power converted to electricity is given here.

 Pcon = Tindwm